atulb29007/AngularJScourse/README.md

 # angularJS1

-A compilation of small projects using AngularJS
+A compilation of small web projects using AngularJS